exercism/gleam/concepts/regular-expressions/introduction.md

 ## Captures

-If you wish to capture substrings using a regular expression the `regex.scan` function can be used to return a list of matches.
+If you wish to capture substrings using a regular expression, the `regex.scan` function can be used to return a list of matches.

 ```gleam
 let assert Ok(re) = regex.from_string("[oi]n a (\\w+)")